microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 +  },
 ```

-Don't forget to fill a correct directory name, you can also use `gulp bundle:package` to bundle your package with UMD.
+Don't forget to provide a correct directory name, you can also use `gulp bundle:package` to bundle your package with UMD.

 #### Create `tsconfig.json`